 If you believe you are suffering from workplace harassment, you may have a number of questions about federal and California harassment laws.
 You may also have questions about what you need to do to move forward.
-Each Los Angeles harassment lawyer at the Law Offices of Kesluk, Silverstein & Jacob has legal experience protecting the rights of California workers who are victims of workplace harassment and bullying on the job, including sexual harassment and harassment that causes a hostile work environment.
+Each Los Angeles harassment lawyer at Kesluk, Silverstein, Jacob & Morrison, P.C. has legal experience protecting the rights of California workers who are victims of workplace harassment and bullying on the job, including sexual harassment and harassment that causes a hostile work environment.

 Together, our employment attorneys in California have decades of experience in and outside the courtroom needed to gain harassment at work victims their deserved legal remedy for the pain, suffering and other damages in harassment cases.
 If you need assistance for actions you feel may be harassment at work, call our Los Angeles employment law firm now.
 We will help you to schedule a free harassment claim consultation today.

 California Workplace Harassment Questions and Answers

 The following questions about common workplace harassment concerns that our Los Angeles employment attorneys answer for clients.
 If you would like more information about your rights after suffering from discrimination or harassment on the job, contact us today to schedule a free consultation with a Los Angeles harassment lawyer near you.

 - Is harassment at work illegal in California?